Chemotherapy for Prostate Cancer

-Chemotherapy, or chemo, is an option for patients whose prostate cancer has spread outside of the prostate gland and when hormone therapy is no longer working.
-It is not expected to destroy all of the cancer cells, but it may shrink the cancer or slow its growth and reduce pain.
+Chemotherapy is an option for patients whose prostate cancer has spread outside of the prostate gland or whose hormone therapy is no longer working.
+While chemotherapy is not expected to destroy all the cancer cells, it may shrink the cancer or slow its growth and reduce pain.

-Chemotherapy uses anti-cancer drugs that are injected into a vein, injected into a muscle, or taken by mouth.
-These drugs kill cancer cells, but they also damage some normal cells.
-The doctor must maintain a delicate balance of chemo doses, making them high enough to kill the cancer cells but not high enough to destroy too many healthy cells.
+Chemotherapy involves drugs that are either injected or taken by mouth to kill cancer cells.
+Unfortunately, they also damage some normal cells.
+The chemotherapy dose must be high enough to kill the cancer cells but not high enough to destroy too many healthy cells.